searchspring/snap/docs/SETUP.md

 This will create a new project with git repo from a list of available scaffolds.

-During this you will also be propmpted for your Site ID and secret key, which you find in the [Searchspring Management Console](https://manage.searchspring.net)
+During this you will also be prompted for your Site ID and secret key, which you find in the [Searchspring Management Console](https://manage.searchspring.net)

 ```sh
 snapfu init [projectname]